EaseMyHood/.github/profile/Readme.md

 ---

-## Our Strength

-- Access to 500,000+ retailers from Day 1 through Stalwart Group
-- Distribution network of 350+ distributors and 27 super stockists
-- Trusted by 30+ leading retail brands
-- Field force of 350+ professionals to activate and onboard sellers
-- Logistics partnerships including Borzo for discounted same-day delivery

----

-## Monetization

-- Transaction fees
-- In-app advertisements and boosted content
-- Subscriptions for ERP and advanced AI tools
-- Delivery service margins

----

 ## Why We're Unique

 EaseMyHood is not just another e-commerce platform.
 We are the first to integrate AI with social commerce infrastructure — blending content, logistics, trust, and technology into one scalable system.